Posted: Fri 25th Jun 2021

 This could involve adjusting social media assets or making your tone of voice more conversational.
-However, remember that any changes will need to be made to your entire brand - you can't just update your Facebook profile and nothing else.
+However, remember that you'll need to make changes to your entire brand – you can't just update your Facebook profile and nothing else.

 "Many companies have evolved their brands over the years.
-Some have kept their core values and others have changed over time," Lisa said.
+Some have kept their core values and others have changed over time.

 "A brand that really stands out for me is Nike.
 They're always keeping their messaging aligned with what's happening in the world and they're edgy and spirited with their social media and marketing."

 Take the first step to successfully starting and growing your business.